 Exposure to herpes virus type 1 or type 2 results in viral invasion and replication in epidermal and dermal cells.
 This may progress to involve the sensory dorsal root ganglion, where latency is established.

-Infection usually occurs 3 to 7 days following exposure.
+Infection usually occurs 2 to 20 days following exposure.
 One or more vesicles appear around the nail, and they usually coalesce into large, honeycomb-like bullae in 5 to 6 days.
 They may spread proximally and may also involve the nail bed.
-The infection is usually self-limited and resolves in about 2 weeks.
+The infection is usually self-limited and resolves in 2-4 weeks.

 The diagnosis of a herpetic infection can be made by performing microscopic examination of the margin of the vesicles in a Tzanck test.
 After unroofing and swabbing vesicles to obtain a sample, it is stained (commonly with Giemsa) and shows characteristic multinucleated “balloon" giant cells.
 The nuclei of herpes simplex virus (HSV)-infected cells appear blue and homogenous.
 Negative staining of vesicle fluid may show herpes virus by electron microscopy.
 Monoclonal antibodies or PCR confirm the diagnosis by immunofluorescence and also differentiate type 1 from type 2 herpes simplex virus.

 Herpetic whitlow is typically a clinical diagnosis.
 Patients may report local trauma preceding infection, especially to the nail cuticle, although they often they deny a history of injury.
 There is often exposure to herpes virus via autogenous or exogenous contact with cold sores (herpes labialis) or genital herpes infection.
 Coexisting primary oral herpetic lesions suggest autoinoculation.